Peter Brabeck-Letmathe

-Peter Brabeck-Letmathe (born 13 November 1944) is an Austrian businessman serving since 2025 as chairman ad interim of the World Economic Forum.
-He is the chairman emeritus, former chairman and CEO (1997–2008) of the Nestlé Group, and former chairman of the Formula One Group.
+Peter Brabeck-Letmathe (born 13 November 1944) is an Austrian businessman.
+From 1997 to 2008 he was the CEO of the Nestlé Group, chairman 2005-2017 and then chairman emeritus until April 2026.
+He is a former chairman of the Formula One Group. and was interim chairman of the World Economic Forum for a short time in 2025.

 Early life

 Brabeck-Letmathe was born in Villach, at the time part of Nazi Germany, to a Catholic family with its origins in Iserlohn-Letmathe in north-western Germany.
 He studied economics at the University of World Trade (today Vienna University of Economics and Business).

 Early career at Nestlé

 He joined Nestlé in 1968 in Austria as a salesman, later becoming a specialist for new products.
 His career within the group included a span of almost 10 years in Chile (1970–1980), first as national sales manager and later as director of marketing.
 In 1981, he was appointed managing director of Nestlé Ecuador and in 1983, president and managing director of Nestlé Venezuela.
 In October 1987, he was transferred to Nestlé's international headquarters in Vevey.
 As senior vice-president in charge of the Culinary Products Division, he had worldwide responsibility for that business area.
 On 1 January 1992, Brabeck-Letmathe was appointed executive vice-president of Nestlé S.A., with global responsibility for the Strategic Business Group encompassing food, Buitoni pasta, chocolate and confectionery, ice cream, pet food, and industrial products (aromas).
 At the same time, he had worldwide responsibility for marketing, communications and public affairs.
 In particular, during his time as executive vice-president, he conceived and implemented the unique branding policy of Nestlé, characterized by a strict hierarchy of strategic brands on the global, regional and local level.